-- 35. Clause 3.7.5 of the IAMA requires RIEL to manage investments in accordance with (amongst other things) the Investment Strategy as determined by the Trustee from time to time and confirmed in writing to RIEL. - 36.
+- 40. Clause 3.7.5 of the IAMA requires RIEL to manage investments in accordance with (amongst other things) the Investment Strategy as determined by the Trustee from time to time and confirmed in writing to RIEL. - 41.
 The performance reviews are carried out quarterly at Trustee meetings by the Trustee's Asset Manager (i.e. RIEL).
-LCP also carry out an annual review of the performance of the Default and its component funds.
+LCP also carries out an annual review of the performance of the Default and its component funds.
 RIEL also provides the Trustee with regular updates from its meetings with underlying managers and proactively raises any issues with the Trustee that might impact on the extent to which managers are aligned with the Trustee's policies as laid out in the SIP.
-Over the Plan year RIEL advised the Trustee that it is comfortable that the Plan's underlying investment managers are well aligned with the policies in the SIP. - 37.
-The Trustee reviewed RIEL's performance over the Plan year in December 2023 by assessing the performance of the RSP DGF and RSP Lump Sum Fund against metrics agreed by the Trustee and RIEL.
-On the whole, metrics were met for the DGF but not the Lump Sum Fund.
-However, the Trustee noted that both funds struggled against their targets over the Plan Year given the high inflationary and interest rate environment in 2023.
-The Trustee will continue to review the performance of both funds against the metrics on a regular basis. - 38.
-The Trustee regularly reviews the performance of the Plan's investments over both the short and long term (quarterly to 5 years) at monthly Board meeting to ensure performance aligns with expectations.
+Over the Plan Year RIEL advised the Trustee that it is comfortable that the Plan's underlying investment managers are well aligned with the policies in the SIP. - 42.
+The Trustee reviewed RIEL's performance over the Plan Year in November 2024 by assessing the performance of the RSP DGF and RSP Lump Sum Fund against metrics agreed by the Trustee and RIEL.
+On the whole, metrics were met for the DGF and the Lump Sum Fund.
+The Trustee noted that both funds have recovered somewhat following a period of struggling against their targets under the higher inflationary and interest rate environment.
+The Trustee will continue to review the performance of both funds against the metrics on a regular basis. - 43.
+The Trustee regularly reviews the performance of the Plan's investments over both the short and long term (quarterly to 5 years) at monthly Board meetings to ensure performance aligns with expectations.
 Member borne charges and transaction costs are assessed annually as part of the Trustee's Value for Members review.